Why we need to reform inheritance tax podcastWe discuss the issues with inheritance tax and how to reform it.6 December 2023

 Early years spending update: Budget reforms and beyond Report The 2023 update analyses change in early years spending in the last 25 years and looks ahead to implications of major reforms announced in the Budget.
 26 September 2023

-Social skills and the individual wage growth of less educated workers Working Paper We highlight the importance of social skills as a driver for wage growth for UK workers few educational qualifications.
+Social skills and the individual wage growth of less educated workers Working Paper We highlight the importance of social skills as a driver for wage growth for UK workers with few educational qualifications.
 19 September 2023

 Implications of the NHS workforce plan Report The NHS workforce plan aims for a large expansion in health service staffing.
 We examine the potential implications for NHS funding.
 30 August 2023